Norah-wab/academy_project/README.md

 4- patch : https://awesome-academy.herokuapp.com/courses/2 : used to update specific course.
 5- post: https://awesome-academy.herokuapp.com/courses : used to create new course.
 6- post: https://awesome-academy.herokuapp.com/students : used to create new student.
-Note: there is unit testing included to get the needed tempary access for testing purpose file name: .
+Note: there is unit testing included to get the needed tempary access for testing purpose file name:academyTests.postman_collection.json.
 # Error handling
 During using  awesome-academy API you may recieve one of these:
     * 404 –-> resource not found